blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 ``./komodod -ac_name=3REWHALVSTAKE -ac_supply=999999 -ac_reward=100000000 -ac_havling=2000 -ac_staked=10``

-999999 coin premine

-1 coin block reward

-Block reward decreases by 50% every 2000 blocks

-Chain adjusts difficulty so 10% of blocks are proof of stake, 90% proof of work.
+A 999999-coin pre-mine, with a 1-coin block reward, block reward decreases by 50% every 2000 blocks, and the chain adjusts difficulty so 10% of blocks are mined via PoS, 90% via PoW.

 ac_reward ac_decay ac_end
 =========================

 ``./komodod -ac_name=3REWDECEND -ac_supply=999999 -ac_reward=500000000 -ac_decay=75000000 -ac_end=5000``

-999999 coin premine

-5 coin block reward

-Block reward ends at block 5000.
+A 999999-coin pre-mine, with a 5-coin block reward, and the block reward ends at block 5000.

-``ac_decay`` has no effect without ``ac_halving`` and ``ac_reward`` both set.
+For ``ac_decay`` to have an effect, both ``ac_halving`` and ``ac_reward`` must be set.

 ac_reward ac_decay ac_perc ac_pubkey
 ====================================

 ``./komodod -ac_name=3REWDECPERC -ac_supply=999999 -ac_reward=500000000  -ac_decay=75000000 -ac_perc=10000000 -ac_pubkey=027dc7b5cfb5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392``

-999999 coin premine

-5 coin block reward

-``ac_decay`` has no effect without ``ac_halving`` and ``ac_reward`` both set.

-Pubkey address receives 0.5 coin for every mined block(an additional 10% of block reward)

-Pubkey address receives an additional 10% for every transaction made on the chain.
+A 999999-coin pre-mine with a 5-coin block reward.
+The pubkey address receives 0.5 coin for every mined block (an additional 10% above the block reward).
+The pubkey address receives an additional 10% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, an additional 10 coins are created and sent to the pubkey address.

+For ``ac_decay`` to have an effect, both ``ac_halving`` and ``ac_reward`` must be set.

 ``ac_perc`` chains are currently incompatible with z-nomp.
 The coinbase transaction vout type must be ``pubkey`` as opposed to ``pubkeyhash``.